trillykins/youtube-title-chrome-extension/README.md

 Supports YouTube notification counter in title.

-Can to toggled on and off by clicking the extension icon.
+Can be toggled on and off by clicking the extension icon.